 The Company operates within multiple taxing jurisdictions and could be subject to audit in these jurisdictions.
 These audits may involve complex issues, which may require an extended period of time to resolve.
 The Company has provided for its estimated taxes payable in the accompanying financial statements.
-The Company did not have any interest or penalties accrued as of December 31, 2018 or 2017.
+The Company did not have any interest or penalties accrued as of December 31, 2019 or 2018.
 The Company does not expect the unrecognized tax benefits to change significantly over the next twelve months.

-The Company's distribution of services though a wholly owned subsidiary in Brazil which commenced in the second quarter of 2017 caused the Company to become subject to Brazil income taxes.
+The Company's distribution of services in Brazil subjects the Company to Brazil income taxes.
 These taxes are included in the total provision for income taxes reflected in the financial statements.
-While the Company deducted Brazil income taxes, it was not able to offset these taxes as a tax credit in the United States as the testing for the Company's services were, and continue to be, performed in the United States.
-In the third quarter of 2018, the company changed its method of distribution in Brazil to once again sell its services directly to its independent distributor, which impacted the Company's Brazil tax provision.
 For information regarding additional matters related to our taxes, please see Note 5 - "Income taxes" to the financial statements included in this Annual Report.